-In the context of business carried out by QLPL, premiums and claims transactions on unit-linked insurance business recorded within the statutory income statement are immaterial.
+In the context of business carried out by QLPL, premiums and claims transactions on unit-linked insurance business recorded within the IFRS Statement of comprehensive income are immaterial.
 Premiums relate to life cover, protecting the policyholder against the event of the bond value falling below the initial investment value.
 This arrangement is an option for those policyholders who wish to guarantee that the value of their bonds do not fall below initial investment value.
-Net premiums in 2022 reflect the downturn in external market conditions during the year.

-Claims include the 1% life assurance benefit on this product (which is not reinsured), for which QLPL does not charge a direct premium, consequently there is an apparent disparity between premiums and claims in the above table.
+Claims include the 1% life assurance benefit on this product (which is not reinsured), for which QLPL does not charge a direct premium.